LamprosLabsDAO/NFT-stylus/README.md

 2. Install Stylus CLI:
    `cargo install --force cargo-stylus cargo-stylus-check`

-   If you are facing issue with installing with cc modele then install `sudo apt update`
+   If you are facing issue with installing with cc module then install `sudo apt update`
    `sudo apt install build-essential`